ianMontesclaros/forkify/README.md

 # Features

 1. Recipe Search: Users can search for recipes by entering keywords or ingredients into the search bar.
-The application fetches recipes from an external API (such as the Food2Fork API) based on the user's query.
+The application fetches recipes from an external API based on the user's query.

 2. Recipe Display: Search results are displayed in a visually appealing manner, showing recipe cards with images, titles, and summary information.
 Users can scroll through the search results to find recipes that interest them.